SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_surr.rst

 Mixed Integer Kriging with hierarchical variables
 -------------------------------------------------

-The class ``XSpecs`` implements the roles, variables and types of the variables.
-Therefore, by specifying the variables, a ``MixedIntegerKrigingModel`` for both Hierarchical and Mixed-categorical variables can be build.
+The class ``XSpecs`` implements the types, the domain and also the roles of the variables.
+Therefore, a ``MixedIntegerKrigingModel`` with both Hierarchical and Mixed-categorical variables can be build by specifying the variables.
+Two kernels for hierarchical variables are available, namely ``Arc-Kernel`` and ``Alg-Kernel``.
 More details are given in the usage section.
-Two kernels for hierarchical variables are avalaible, namely ``Arc-Kernel`` and ``Alg-Kernel``.

 Example of mixed integer Kriging with hierarchical variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^